ying531/TxConformal/README.md

 - `print_level = 0` prints one line per retry attempt.
 - Larger values show every EB iteration/residual—useful when debugging convergence issues.

+# Contact

+For any questions, please raise an issue in the GitHub or contact Ying Jin (yjinstat[at]wharton.upenn.edu).